Are you looking to optimize your HR manager LinkedIn profile?

 There are three different sections on Linkedin to add to your education:

-Formal education isn’t mandatory but will strike a positive first impression on others.
-Mention your degrees, the name of your educational institute, and the years attended.
-Adding GPAs, and activities you did during your studies, is also great.
+Formal education isn’t mandatory but will make a positive first impression on others.
+Mention your degrees, the name of your educational institute, and the years you attended.
+It’s also great to add GPAs and activities you did during your studies.

 Here is what the Education section on LinkedIn should look like: